The National Honor Society of Cox Mill High School

 Graduating from high school and preparing to take the next step in your education can be exciting and overwhelming at the same time.
 During this presentation, college admission and student life professionals will give you tips for making a smooth transition to your college in the fall.
 The session will also feature strategies for successfully completing your freshman year, becoming a leader on your campus, and finding meaningful service opportunities to your new community.

-Applications for the 2018-19 National Honor Society (NHS) Scholarship Program will open on October 6.
+Applications for the 2018-19 National Honor Society (NHS) Scholarship Program will open in early October.
 All NHS senior members in good standing will be eligible to apply.

 Tell your seniors to get ready to apply by sharing the following information: